wajidali30/wajidali30.github.io/index.md

 **Office:** B216, Biosciences Building, University of Liverpool, UK
 **Email:** wajidaliuop22 [at] gmail.com

-I am happy to help prospective Master’s and PhD applicants.
+I am happy to help prospective Master’s and PhD applicants on scholarships.
 Feel free to reach out!

 ---